 Claim analyzed

-“The full moon causes increased unusual human behavior and events.”
+“The full moon causes an increase in unusual human behavior and events.”

 False